 Our “people-first” journalism does not ignore conventional news sources and events, including elections, government meetings and legislative action.
 But it always has citizens’ interests in mind.
 That approach, of course, means that journalists must spend at least as much time among citizens and neighborhoods as they do with government officials and at public institutions.
 We further believe that not all news is bad.
 Journalists should report on what works as well as what is broken, what is healthy in society as well as what is ill.

-We recognize the roles played by the so-called “news aggregators” and those who comment on the news created by others, but we believe that our form of government depends not only on free expression but also on original, insightful and contested news created through skilled, knowledgeable and opened-minded journalists interacting with all kinds of people.
+We recognize the roles played by curators and those who comment on the news created by others, but we believe that democracy depends not only on free expression but also on original, insightful and contested news created through skilled, knowledgeable and open-minded journalists interacting with all kinds of people.

-We acknowledge the changing news environment, the reorganization of news organizations and the valuable contributions of bloggers and citizen journalists.
+We acknowledge the changing news environment, the reorganization of news organizations and the valuable contributions of freelancers, entrepreneurs and experts .
 We acknowledge, too, the increasing identification of news with political ideologies, the debate over the definition and relevance of “objectivity” and how massive amount of available information and philosophical arguments have confused what we think of as “true.”
 We consider these conflicting, contentious conditions of the news as issues good journalists must face, not as issues that make good journalists less relevant.